Sprit-Fun/Contacts_Finder/README.md

 # Contact: richardlu0928@gmail.com

 Description:
-Find and add contacts locally by running the program.
+Implemented the ability to search, locate, list, add or delete contacts on a local machine.

 Direction of use:
-Clone the repository to your local machine, run contacts_organizer.py directly with IDLE installed, then execute the program.
+Clone this repository to your local machine, run contacts_organizer.py with IDLE installed, then execute the program.